bogdumi/Huff/README.md

 ## Install

-A Makefile is included in the repo with the necessary flags, and it will work on Windows, MacOS and any Linux distro, so just type `make` in the console, in the folder with the `huff.c` source file.
+A Makefile is included and contains the necessary flags.
+It will work on Windows, MacOS and any Linux distro, so just type `make` in the console, in the folder with the `huff.c` source file.

-## Running
+## Running & Testing

 The program can be run with:
 - `./huff` for testing (also generates a 100x100 BMP image)